USS Iowa (BB-61): Bombardment of Japan

 Iowa sailed on 19 March 1945 for Okinawa, arriving on 15 April to relieve her sister ship New Jersey.
 From 24 April, Iowa supported carrier operations which aimed to establish and maintain air superiority for ground forces during their struggle for the island.
 She then supported air strikes off southern Kyūshū from 25 May to 13 June.
-Afterward, she sailed toward northern Honshū and Hokkaidō, and participated in strikes on the Japanese home islands on 14–15 July by bombarding Muroran, Hokkaidō, destroying steel mills and other targets.
+Afterward, she sailed toward northern Honshū and Hokkaido, and participated in strikes on the Japanese home islands on 14–15 July by bombarding Muroran, Hokkaido, destroying steel mills and other targets.
 The city of Hitachi on Honshū was shelled beginning the night of 17 July and lasting to 18 July.
 On 29 and 30 July, Iowa trained her guns on Kahoolawe for a bombardment and continued to support fast carrier strikes until the cessation of hostilities on 15 August.

 On 27 August, Iowa and her sister ship Missouri entered Sagami Bay to oversee the surrender of the Yokosuka Naval Arsenal.
 Two days later, she entered Tokyo Bay with the occupation forces.
 Here, a number of sailors from Missouri were temporarily stationed on Iowa for the duration of the surrender ceremony which took place aboard Missouri.
 After serving as Admiral Halsey's flagship for the surrender ceremony on 2 September, Iowa remained in the bay as part of the occupying force.
 As part of the ongoing Operation Magic Carpet, she received homeward bound GIs and liberated US prisoners of war before departing Tokyo Bay on 20 September, bound for the United States.